ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

 ## ldap_utilities_update
 * Supports **Active Directory** and **OpenLDAP**
-* Takes the name of the attribute you want to update and an array of values to update that attribute with
+* Takes the name of the attribute you want to update and an list of values to update that attribute with
-* The function input `ldap_attribute_values` must be a **string repersenation of an array:**
+* The function input `ldap_attribute_values` must be a **string representation of an list:**
   ```python
   inputs.ldap_attribute_values = "['stringValue1', 1234, 'stringValue2']"
   ```